Getting started with automated webinars and want to make the most of each video?

 $8/month and up

 eWebinar’s Recommendation: Camtasia is powerful recording and editing software for both video and sound that lets you do things like combine and layer video clips and swap out your background if you use a green screen.
 When we make our videos, we often record two separate videos and then combine them.
-We use an iPad Pro with a teleprompter app to record the speaker, and a laptop to record the slides.
-(We like Google Slides, by the way, because it is simple and free.)
+We use Descript to record the speaker and screen for the slides separately.
+(We like Google Slides, by the way, because it is simple and free).
 Camtasia then lets us layer the two videos with relative ease — and offers the versatility we need to add a video of our speaker in the corner.

 $7.50/month and up